ITV Tyne Tees: Bruce Gyngell appointed chair

 The Channel 3 North East branding, introduced in 1996, was derided by viewers.
 Granada removed the branding in 1998.

 Bruce Gyngell, the former chairman of breakfast station TV-am, became YTT's managing director on 15 May 1995.
 On 16 March 1996, the presentation department in Newcastle was closed, and continuity was centralised in Leeds.
 (Transmission for the station had already been handled by Yorkshire since 1993).
 To halting "a slide in viewing figures and reflecting confidence in the region", in September that year, Yorkshire-Tyne Tees Television plc rebranded its stations as Channel 3.
 The Broadcasting Act 1990 had made Channel 3 the 'official' name for ITV, and "3" was the preset used by most television sets and videocassette recorders (VCRs) for ITV.
 However, the attempt in 1989 to create a generic identity across the ITV network was decommissioned within three years.
-Promoting the new brand, Gygnell said, "Everyone refers to this region as 'the North-East' and we want it to be known that we are part of this great region and moving with it."
+Promoting the new brand, Gyngell said, "Everyone refers to this region as 'the North-East' and we want it to be known that we are part of this great region and moving with it."
 Tyne Tees acquired the brand "Channel 3 North East", with 'Tyne Tees Television' still being retained as the company name.